OpenStack is an open source community project that is unprecided in

 We specifically invite the community managers, project leaders, and

 core developers of all other large and medium sized projects to

 Mark Atwood is a long time participant in the open source community, and is a regular conference speaker.
-He is the Director of Open Source Engagement for HP Cloud Services, which operates an OpenStack-based public cloud.
+He is the Director of Open Source Engagement at Hewlett-Packard.
 His technology interests include software infrastructure and tooling, open source databases, and hackerspaces.
 He makes his home in the green city of Seattle, with an annual trip to his other home in Black Rock City.

 Monty Taylor runs developer automation for the OpenStack project, including the developer tooling, continuous integration and automation systems.
 Monty is also a core developer on the Drizzle project and was a Senior Consultant for MySQL, Inc. before they got gobbled up.
 He’s an expert in distributed systems and will bend your ear with stories of Burning Man if you let him.

 Elizabeth Krumbach Joseph is an Automation and Tools Engineer at HP working on the OpenStack Infrastructure team.
 She is also a member of the Ubuntu Community Council and on the Board of Directors for Partimus.org, a non-profit in the San Francisco Bay Area providing Linux-based computers to schools in need.